Buying Guide

 1. Lady Dior Mini, black lambskin.
 The best Dior bag for value retention, period.
 Classic silhouette, strong demand, timeless look.

 2. Lady Dior Small, neutral colors.
-Same logic as the mini, slightly lower retention because the small size has a thinner buyer pool than the mini right now.
+Same logic as the mini, slightly softer resale because the small size has a thinner buyer pool than the mini right now.

 3. 30 Montaigne, black box calfskin.
 Clean, structured, reads as expensive.
-Decent resale in the 60 to 70 percent range.
+Decent resale on the secondary market.

 4. Saddle, leather versions in neutral colors.
 Skip the canvas.
-Leather Saddles in black or tan hold 55 to 65 percent.
+Leather Saddles in black or tan hold their value better than the canvas versions.

 5. Book Tote, limited editions only.
 If it is a standard Oblique print, do not expect strong resale.
 If it is a rare collaboration or seasonal print with limited production, the math changes.